eddycharly/helm-prow-tekton/README.md

 ![New repository](images/create-repo-1.png)

+Click the _New_ button.

 ![New repository](images/create-repo-2.png)

+Pick a name, create it either public or private, and hit the _Create repository_ button.

-I called mine `prow-config` but you can choose any name you want.
+I called mine _prow-config_ but you can choose any name you want.